 Choosing Between Hearing Aids and Sound Amplifier Devices

 The lines are becoming blurrier when it comes to hearing aids and sound amplifiers.
 Some hearing aids may look like sound amplifiers and vice versa, making it harder for prospective customers to differentiate between them.

 Because sound amplifiers can be purchased over-the-counter and are significantly less expensive than hearing aids, they are easily accessible.
-This is appealing to those who may not be able to afford medical grade hearing aids.
-However, if hearing loss is not properly treated, it may get worse.
+This appeals to those who may not be able to afford medical-grade hearing aids.
+However, if hearing loss is not properly treated, it may worsen.

 Many insurance companies cover a portion or even the entire cost of hearing aids.
 They will, however, typically NOT cover even part of the cost of amplifiers.
-Even if they don’t cover hearing aid costs, there are some medical grade hearing aids, like the nearly invisible Vibe Air, that are more affordable, can be purchased online, and do not require a medical consultation to obtain.
+Even if they don’t cover hearing aid costs, there are some medical-grade hearing aids that are more affordable, can be purchased online, and do not require a medical consultation to obtain.
 Payment plan options are often available as well.

-At SoundBright, we understand and sympathize with individuals who are hesitant to purchase hearing aids because of price or inability to easily obtain devices.
+At SoundBright, we understand and sympathize with individuals who are hesitant to purchase hearing aids because of the price or inability to obtain devices easily.
 Knowing this, we provide an alternative, more convenient method for those who need a hearing aid and are either unable to or prefer not to visit an audiologist in person.
-Our site offers customers the opportunity to browse different types of medical grade hearing aids online and payment plan options.
+Our site offers customers the opportunity to browse different types of medical-grade hearing aids online and payment plan options.
 Additionally, when purchasing a hearing aid on our website, we offer the option for customers to have a free Care Call, during which a licensed hearing professional will guide customers on their journey toward better hearing as well as how to program and care for their devices.